glides/CertifEye/README.md

 ## Overview

-**CertifEye** is a powerful tool designed to detect and prevent the abuse of Active Directory Certificate Services (AD CS) misconfigurations.
+**CertifEye** is a powerful tool designed to detect and prevent the abuse of Active Directory Certificate Services (AD CS) misconfigurations, including multiple Enterprise Security Configuration (ESC) abuses.
 By leveraging advanced machine learning algorithms, anomaly detection techniques, and rule-based logic, CertifEye analyzes CA logs to identify suspicious activities, potential exploits, and unauthorized privilege escalations.
 The system is flexible, scalable, and can be integrated into existing security infrastructures to enhance your organization's security posture.

 ---